epfl-ada/ada-2022-project-tacocat/README.md

     - Are there people without a cluster?
 What makes them unique?
 - As representation and diversity have more space in conversations today, do we observe the same awareness in the film industry?
     - Do women are employed equally with men?
-    - How diverse each cluster is?
+    - How diverse is each cluster?

 ## 📽️ Additional Datasets Used